The complete guide to wearing a collar pin (and how a collar bar and collar clip are different)

 The collar clip

 But not all collar clips are designed the same.
 Some clips lack the traction that you need for a full day at the office, and over time, they can “drift.”
 Similar to a wandering tie bar, you might notice in the mirror one afternoon that your collar clip is far from level.
-Which, by the way, is an important point to address: a collar bar/pin/clip is a dressy item that elevates your look, but it’s a fine line to walk: when it’s not level, you can go from looking elegant to sloppy in no time at all.
+Which, by the way, is an important point to address.
+A collar bar/pin/clip is a dressy item that elevates your look.
+But it’s a fine line to walk because when it’s not level, you can go from looking elegant to sloppy in no time at all.
 So, invest in a good collar clip with a strong grip and you should be in good shape.

 Pros: No need to puncture your shirt or to buy one with purpose-drive holes.